yigekuyou/yigekuyou.gitHub.io/llama_cpp_pythonontermux.md

 and if use vulkan ,please install vulkan-loader

-by apt : cmake, opeblse, rust, python-numpy, vulkan-header, shaderc, python-pip, binutils-gold, binutils, llvmgold, libcurl, clblast, openssl, patchelf
+by apt : cmake libopenblas rust python-numpy vulkan-header shaderc python-pip binutils-gold binutils llvmgold libcurl clblast openssl patchelf

 ### so we should install